zhinst/zhinst-labber/docs/source/first_steps/quickstart.rst

 zhinst-labber does not ship with predefined Instrument drivers.
 Instead the command line can be used to generate a custom Instrument driver for all Zurich Instrument devices.
-This has the benefit that one does not pay any attention to the correct version or options.
+This has the benefit that one does not need to pay any attention to the correct version or options.

-The command line interface (CLI) can be be accessed after ``zhinst-labber`` has been installed.
+The command line interface (CLI) can be accessed after ``zhinst-labber`` has been installed.

 .. code-block:: bash